Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Analysis of equality

 \subsection{Step 2 - Brunn's characterization}

-We now invoke the following characterization of ellipsoids, originating in Brunn's 1889 Habilitation \cite{Brunn-Habilitation}:
+We now invoke the following characterization of ellipsoids, originating in Brunn's 1889 Habilitation \cite{Brunn-Habilitation} (see the False Center Theorem of Aitchison--Petty--Rogers \cite{AitchisonPettyRogers} for a self-contained proof of a more general statement, and Burton--Mani \cite{BurtonMani} for an alternative proof of the latter):

 \begin{thm}[Brunn's characterization] Let $L$ be a convex body in $\R^q$, $q \geq 3$, and let $2 \leq p \leq q-1$.
-Then $L$ is an ellipsoid iff every non-empty $p$-dimensional section of $L$ has a point of symmetry. \end{thm} \begin{proof} The case when $L$ is a regular convex body in $\R^3$ and $p=2$ is due to Brunn \cite[Chapter IV]{Brunn-Habilitation} (see \cite[Section 4]{Soltan-EllipsoidsSurvey}).
-By reverse induction on $p$, it is clear that it is enough to establish the case $p=q-1$, for which we refer to \cite[Theorem 2.12.13]{ConstantWidthBook}.
-In fact, it was shown by Olovjanishnikov \cite{Olovjanishnikov} (cf. \cite[Theorem 4.3]{Soltan-EllipsoidsSurvey}) that it is enough to restrict to hyperplane sections which divide the volume of $L$ in a given ratio $\lambda \neq 1$.
-A far reaching generalization was obtained by Aitchison--Petty--Rogers \cite{AitchisonPettyRogers}, who showed that it is enough consider all $p$-dimensional sections which pass through a fixed point $x_0$ in the interior of $L$ which is not a point of symmetry of $L$, if it has one.
-We refer to the surveys \cite{Soltan-EllipsoidsSurvey, Petty-EllipsoidsSurvey,GruberHobinger} for additional extensions and characterizations of ellipsoids. \end{proof}
+Then $L$ is an ellipsoid iff every $p$-dimensional section of $L$ through its interior has a point of symmetry. \end{thm} \begin{rem} The case when $L$ is a regular convex body in $\R^3$ and $p=2$ is due to Brunn \cite[Chapter IV]{Brunn-Habilitation} (see \cite[Section 4]{Soltan-EllipsoidsSurvey}).
+In $\R^q$ for general $q \geq 3$, note that it is enough to establish the theorem for $p=2$.
+Also note that by reverse induction on $p$ and the fact that an ellipsoid has a point of symmetry, it is also enough to establish the case $p=q-1$.
+According to \cite[Theorem 4.3]{Soltan-EllipsoidsSurvey}, it was shown by Olovjanishnikov \cite{Olovjanishnikov} that it is enough to restrict to hyperplane sections which divide the volume of $L$ in a given ratio $\lambda \neq 1$.
+A far reaching generalization was obtained by Aitchison--Petty--Rogers \cite[Theorem 2]{AitchisonPettyRogers}, who showed that it is enough to consider all two-dimensional sections which pass through a fixed point $x_0$ in the interior of $L$ which is not a point of symmetry of $L$, if it has one.
+An alternative proof of the latter characterization was obtained by Burton--Mani \cite{BurtonMani}.
+We refer to the surveys \cite{Soltan-EllipsoidsSurvey, Petty-EllipsoidsSurvey,GruberHobinger} for additional extensions and characterizations of ellipsoids. \end{rem}